hazelcast/hazelcast/README.md

 build (`mvn clean install`).
 This will also run all the checks and
 tests: Checkstyle, FindBugs, and JUnit tests.

+Java 8 and Java 9 are supported.

+Maven version 3.5.2 is the minimum version required.

 ### Contributing to Hazelcast Jet

 We encourage pull requests and process them promptly.